|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add lime juice to a medium non-reactive bowl.
-Add the onion and set aside to marinate, about 5 minutes.
+Add lime juice and onion to a medium non-reactive bowl.
+Set aside to marinate, about 5 minutes.

-Add the tuna, mango, avocado, and cucumber to the marinade mixture and gently stir to combine.
+Add the tuna, mango, avocado, and cucumber to the marinade mixture, gently stirring to combine.

-Add the Clamato, hot sauce, soy sauce, Worcestershire sauce, and stir until well-coated.
+Add the Clamato, hot sauce, soy sauce, and Worcestershire sauce.
+Gently stir to combine.
 Let the mixture marinate, about 5 minutes.
 Adjust the seasoning with salt, if necessary.

 - For a cooked-fish ceviche, poach the tuna for 1 to 2 minutes in salted, boiling water.
 Remove with a slotted spoon directly into an ice bath to stop the cooking; then move tuna into the citrus marinade.

-- You can omit the Clamato and Salsa La Negra Va if you wish.
+- For this poached fish version, you can omit the Clamato and Salsa La Negra Va if you wish.